greenfieldt/SpinnerTutorial/tutorial.md

 ***Before we begin I feel compelled to tell you that I'm firmly against clever titles, pictures, double entendres, and most especially puns.
-I would never sneak to such depths as they only cheapen the final product, and we, as the technical community, should rise above such things.***
+I would never sink to such depths as they only cheapen the final product, and we, as the technical community, should rise above such things.***